resend/resend-java/README.md

 ## Installation

-To install the Java SDK add the dependency to your project:
+To install the Java SDK, add the following dependency to your project:

 Gradle: